NeCTAR-RC/tutorials/_migration/migrating-volume.md

 1. Use [rsync to copy the data from the old volume to the new volume](https://support.ehelp.edu.au/support/solutions/articles/6000085112-backing-up-data).
 This could take some time, especially if your volume’s content consists of a huge number of small files.

+    **Note**
-    *Note:  You need to be careful when running "rsync".
+    *You need to be careful when running "rsync".
 If you get the command line options and arguments incorrect, there is the potential to clobber all of the files in the old volume.*
     {: .callout-warning}

 1. [Detach the old volume]({{ site.baseurl }}/volume-storage/07-unmount-detach) from the old instance.